sphinx-themes/sphinx-themes.org/sample-sites/renku-sphinx-theme/_sources/index.rst.txt

 Exploration
 ===========

+The :doc:`kitchen-sink/index` section contains pages that contains basically everything that you can with Sphinx "out-of-the-box".

 .. toctree::
-    :hidden:
+    :titlesonly:

     kitchen-sink/index

-The :doc:`kitchen-sink/index` section contains pages that contains basically everything that you can with Sphinx "out-of-the-box".
 Browsing through that section should give you a good idea of how stuff looks in this theme.

 Navigation